-As all of us know that SSC used to test one’s ability on the basis of General knowledge, Quantitative Aptitude, Reasoning and English.
+As all of us know that, SSC tests one’s ability on the basis of General knowledge, Quantitative Aptitude, Reasoning and English.
 All these section carries equal weightage in terms of marks allotted.
 However, questions out of some sections are very easy, while questions from others are very clumsy and time consuming.
 In the same way, Questions hailed from reasoning are a mixture of such ones ranging from easier to the tougher ones.

 In this article, we are going to discuss about the coding-decoding concept and various tips & tricks to tackle various kinds of questions.